From Teamwork to Team Building: How to Get 200 Execs Better Acquainted

 Every business and every employee is familiar with the concept of a tall order.
 Ship 500 pallets of hula-hoops by end of day!
 Fulfill a thousand orders of Snuggies in one minute!
 Work retail on Black Friday without going insane!

 We’re no exception here at Watson Adventures.
-Even though we offer more than 700 different scavenger hunts and other corporate team building games, we still get the occasional client request that surprises even us.
+Even though we offer more than 700 different corporate scavenger hunts and other team building games, we still get the occasional client request that surprises even us.
 And that’s just what happened when we got a call a few weeks ago: “Hi, can you come up with a totally new set of games to help 200 young CEOs get to know each other better, in real time, in one room of a resort hotel?”

 The Challenge